Where to Develop Film in Sacramento in 2022.

 We won’t beat around the bush – there aren’t many choices when it comes to developing film in Sacramento.
 That said, most people should still be able to use one of the labs in town.

-Check out the list of everywhere to develop film in Sacramento, including which services they each offer and a map of their locations.
+We’ve listed the spots that develop film in Sacramento, including which services they each offer and a map of their locations.

 Mike’s Camera is a chain of full-service photo shops with 10 locations across California and Colorado.
 Fortunately, their photo lab still develops film.

 They accept any size or type of film – 35mm, 120, or large format, whether it is C-41 color, black and white, or E-6.
 That said, not every type of film can be developed at every store.

 At the minimum, know that C-41 color film is processed 7 days a week at every location.

 Other types may be sent to an off site lab, although there aren’t any other places in town that develop E-6/B&W. So, either way, your film’s going in the mail.